ktocdev/gps2/docs/systems/phase2.5/system-1-personality-trait-influences.md

 - **Meaningful choices**: Personality influences which care strategies work best
 - **Future-proof design**: Framework supports expansion as new systems are added

-## The Four Personality Traits
+## The Five Personality Traits

 ### Trait Structure
-Each guinea pig has 4 personality traits rated 1-10:
+Each guinea pig has 5 personality traits rated 1-10:
 - **1-3**: Low (trait is weak or minimal)
 - **4-6**: Moderate (balanced, middle-ground)
 - **7-10**: High (trait is strong or dominant)